SharifboyMuminov/SharifboyMuminov/README.md

-- 👋 Hi, I’m Sharifjon Muminov
+- 👋 Assalomu aleykum, I’m Sharifjon Muminov
 - 👀 I’m interested in money and the world :)